Logius-standaarden/OAuth-NL-profiel/Authorization Server Profile.md

 <!-- ### [3.1.2.](#rfc.section.3.1.2) Client authentication -->
 #### Client authentication

 The authorization server MUST enforce client authentication as described above for the authorization code and client credentials grant types.
-Public client cannot authenticate to the authorization server.

 The authorization server MUST validate all redirect URIs for authorization code ~~and implicit grant types~~.